The Downside of Free Proxy Servers

 Normally nothing to worry about, cookies are simply small files on your computer containing data on your interactions with a website.
 However, in the wrong hands, that information can be exploited.
 With the questionable security of free proxy servers, your cookies are at risk of interception, which means someone may have access to your credentials and impersonate you online.

 Free proxy services always carry significant risk.
-Signing up for a reliable paid proxy service with clearly spelled-out privacy policies is your best bet to work worry-free, knowing that your information is secure.
+Signing up for a reliable paid proxy service with clearly privacy policies is your best bet.
+You can work without worrying about the security of your information.
 But if you still want to use free proxies, consider the ProxyMesh Open Proxies API.
 It checks over 1,000 open proxies every 15 minutes to identify the most reliable and secures proxies, and provides the working IPs in a convenient format for your software.